aerospike/backup-go/cmd/asrestore/readme.md

                                  The lower bound is 8MiB (maximum size of the Aerospike record).
 Default is 0 (no limit).
   -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.
-                                  Incompatible with --mode=asbx.

       --directory-list string     A comma-separated list of paths to directories that hold the backup files.
 Required, unless -i or -d is used.
 The paths may not contain commas.
                                   Example: 'asrestore --directory-list /path/to/dir1/,/path/to/dir2'
-                                  Incompatible with --mode=asbx.

       --parent-directory string   A common root path for all paths used in --directory-list.
                                   This path is prepended to all entries in --directory-list.
                                   Example: 'asrestore --parent-directory /common/root/path
                                   --directory-list /path/to/dir1/,/path/to/dir2'
-                                  Incompatible with --mode=asbx.

   -u, --unique                    Skip modifying records that already exist in the namespace.
   -r, --replace                   Fully replace records that already exist in the namespace.
                                   This option still performs a generation check by default and needs to be combined with the -g option